4dboard/Proxy-yxorP/docs/classes/ezcDocumentOdtPcssParagraphStylePreprocessor.md

 Paragraph style pre-processor.

 Pre-processes paragraph styles.
-If there is a <beginpage/> element right before the processed paragraph the custom "break-before" PCSS property is set to "page", which will result in a corresponding ODT style attribute.
+If there is a <beginpage/> element right before the processed paragraph the custom " break-before" PCSS property is set to "page", which will result in a corresponding ODT style attribute.

 * Full name: `\ezcDocumentOdtPcssParagraphStylePreprocessor`

 ## Methods

 ### process